Lily Thomas: Personal life

 Lily believed it is the responsibility of the lawyers to fight through petitions to improve the existing laws and having criminals as politicians is an insult to the parliamentary system.
-Thomas considered her father a hero.
-At an old age she went to the court every day and worked for 8–10 hours.
-Lily preferred reading Mills and Boon and having knowledge of Bible and Vishnu Sahasranam.
+Lily had considered her father who was also an advocate, her hero.
+At an old age, she went to the court every day and worked for 8–10 hours.
+Lily preferred reading Mills & Boon and having knowledge of Bible and Vishnu Sahasranama.
 She was a practising Syrian Christian.